detekt/detekt/.github/contributing/rule-description-style.md

 A code smell message should be dynamically created to describe a *specific violation*.
 It should be regarded as an extension of the more generic violation part of the issue description.
-More specifically, it should explicitly reference identifiers, file names, or similar from the codebase.
+More specifically, it should explicitly reference identifiers or similar from the codebase.
 If it makes sense in the specific context, it might be worthwhile to add a more detailed version of the recommendation as well.
 If this is the case, add this extension after the more specific description of the violation.